-Without causing a huge amount of fuss or making the headlines too much, it would appear that the electric car has begun to gain ground and acceptance in the UK, as well as elsewhere around the world.
+Without causing a huge amount of fuss or making the headlines too much, it would appear that electric cars have begun to gain traction and acceptance in the UK, as well as elsewhere around the world.
 According to Ecotricity, who are the company that has been responsible for the installation of a network of charging stations along Britain’s motorways, we are now seeing the emergence of an electric car ‘revolution’.

-After just 4,000 cars had used these chargers between October and December last year, in the three months to the end of June 2014, the number had jumped to an impressive 15,000 uses.
+Just 4,000 cars had used these chargers between October and December in the three months to the end of June 2014 with the number then jumping to an impressive 15,000 uses.
 Dale Vince, the founder and Chief Executive of Ecotricity said

-Another important reason to this apparent success for greener cars is that customers who are currently able to plug in at these stations are getting their volts for free.
-If this is the future of motoring, it is no surprise that other companies are keen to get in on the act, such as Tesla, the brainchild of Elon Musk, who also brought the world PayPal and SpaceX.
+Another important reason for this apparent success for greener cars is that customers who are currently able to plug in at these stations are getting their volts for free.
+If this is the future of motoring, it is no surprise that other companies such as Tesla, the brainchild of Elon Musk, are keen to get in on the act.
 Although Tesla has started at the high end of the market with its current models, Musk eventually wants to manufacture a mass market of electric vehicles.

-However, Tesla has set its sights wider and not solely on just the UK as they plan to expand their network of chargers in other countries, including China, who it is said are ready to invest $16billion in a national network of chargers, which they hope will combat ‘range anxiety’ amongst its customers.
+However, Tesla has set it’s sights wider, and not solely on just the UK, as they plan to expand their network of chargers in other countries including China, who it is said are ready to invest $16billion into a national network of chargers, which they hope will combat the ‘range anxiety’ that so many potential customers fear.

-According to Ferdinand Dudenhoeffer from Duisburg-Essen University, he said the Chancellor’s target was now unachievable when speaking to the wire agencies.
-He said, “Chancellor Merkel might have just as easily said that we would have 100,000 cars driving on the moon by 2020.
+According to Ferdinand Dudenhoeffer from Duisburg-Essen University, he said the Chancellor’s target was now unachievable when speaking to the wire agencies and said